 Combustible materials are everywhere around us, and because of these materials, a small fire can rage out of control and get deadly in just a matter of three to five minutes.
-Hence, having easy access to fire extinguishers is crucial.
-It saves not only properties and belongings but also lives.
+Having easy access to fire extinguishers is crucial.

-This blog will educate you about the exact fire extinguisher quantity you need in a specific, designated area.
+This aticle discusses how many fire extinguishers you need in a specific, designated area.

 General Fire Extinguisher Quantity Requirements

 Carrying out a fire risk assessment will determine the number of fire extinguishers needed in a specific location.

 As a general rule, you must have at least one fire extinguisher to cover 2100 square feet.

 Each floor in a building with an area less than or equal to 4300 square feet should have at least two fire extinguishers.